Come meet the faculty and learn all about this program. All relevant questions will be happily answered and refreshments provided.

 Dr. C.E.
 Griffin, Associate Professor, Department of Political Science

 The goal of this course is to introduce students to the key concepts, issues, events, and actors that contribute to an informed understanding of the nature of relations between and among nations.
 Politics, economics, culture, ethnicity, nationalism, terrorism, national and international sovereignty, self-determination, interdependence, and international governmental and non-governmental organizations, and globalization are among the concepts that will be covered.
 American students, in particular, will learn that the critical issues and actors influencing international relations originate outside of the US, in most cases.
-Nevertheless, the events precipitated by those issues and actors almost invariably have some impact upon Americans at home.
-This factor is perhaps the most important reason why students must understand the interrelationship between issues, actors and events.
+Nevertheless, the events precipitated by those issues and actors almost invariably have some impact on Americans at home.
+This factor is perhaps the most important reason why students must understand the interrelationship between issues, actors, and events.
 Additionally, students will learn to think about and make the connections between domestic and international issues, actors and events, including China's role as an emerging global actor.
 This course, therefore, is about life, and is important to political science- and non-political science majors alike.

 MAE 214: Solid Mechanics, 3 credits

-Dr. Yong Zhu, Professor, Mechanical and Aerospace Engineering
+Dr. Yong Zhu, Professor, Mechanical and Aerospace Engineering and Dr. Jeff Eischen, Professor, Mechanical Engineering.

 STS 490: Issues in Science, Technology, and Society - Geographies of Energy, 3 credits